beetbox/beets/docs/plugins/mbsubmit.rst

 =========================

-The ``mbsubmit`` plugin provides an extra prompt choice during an import session that prints the tracks of the current album in a format that is parseable by MusicBrainz's `track parser`_.
+The ``mbsubmit`` plugin provides an extra prompt choice during an import session and a ``mbsubmit`` command that prints the tracks of the current album in a format that is parseable by MusicBrainz's `track parser`_.

 .. _track parser: https://wiki.musicbrainz.org/History:How_To_Parse_Track_Listings